dogweather/forkful/content/en/elm/data-formats-and-serialization/working-with-yaml.md

   \ on\u2026"
 lastmod: '2024-03-13T22:45:00.028703-06:00'
 model: gpt-4-0125-preview
-summary: "Elm does not have built-in support for YAML, a data serialization format\
-  \ often used for configuration files or data sharing, due to its strong emphasis\
+summary: Elm does not have built-in support for YAML, a data serialization format often used for configuration files or data sharing, due to its strong emphasis on type safety and predictable outcomes.
-  \ on\u2026"
 title: Working with YAML
 weight: 41
 ---